mopmanifesto/mopmanifesto.github.io/README.md

     </a>
 </p>

-# MOP (Meeting Oriented Programming)
+# Manifesto for MOP (Meeting Oriented Programming)

-Hold meetings until the program is done
+Hold meetings until the code is done

-* No one needs to actually code (everything is done through business meetings).
+* The code is magically written everytime you hold a metting.

-* Argue about the same thing over and over again in different meetings.
+* Argue about the same thing over and over again in many different meetings and never actually solve the problem.

-* Everything is urgent, lets schedule an urgent meeting to solve them.
+* Everything is urgent, lets schedule an urgent meeting to solve it.

-* Schedule 8h/day/week meetings and them put the blame on the developer if the project gets delayed.
+* Schedule 8h day schedule to laugh, tell jokes and say how big and innovative the system will be (this is the most efficient step).

-* If you have a question over a matter, schedule an urgent meeting.
+* If you have a question over a matter, schedule an urgent meeting (do not use email messages ever!).

+* Hire as many developers as you can so you can take pictures of meetings to post on Linkedin.

+* Use as many computational complex and cool words so no one can understand you.